by Margie Goulden

 For more information on the Norway Pass hike, go to the Washington Trails Association.
 For more information on the National Monument, go to Mount Saint Helens National Monument.
 Also, be sure to check out Jeff's Mount Saint Helens Gallery on Istockphoto.

 Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
-Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 Jeff's Photo Blog